jbloom22/DASH/README.md

-# DASH (distributed association scan hammer)
+# Secure multi-party linear regression at plaintext speed

-Secure multi-party linear regression at plaintext speed.
+Using an distributed association scan hammer (DASH).